Longwings

 (NCBI-index: 171802)

 The Silver-washed fritillary (Argynnis paphia) has disappeared from the Netherlands as a butterfly since 1980.
-Occasionally he was still found as a migrant from France where I found this fritillary.
-The Silver-washed Fritillary was found in Limburg (Netherlands) in 2005 and after 10 years this butterfly may be appointed as a resident butterfly again.
+Occasionally, he was still found as a migrant from France, where I found this fritillary.
+The Silver-washed Fritillary was found in Limburg (Netherlands) in 2005, and after 10 years, this butterfly may be appointed as a resident butterfly again.
 The male is best recognized.
 The top of the orange forewing shows three distinct black scent stripes.
 Furthermore, the top is covered with a black spot pattern.
-The underside of the forewing is orange-yellow and the hindwing is greenish with silvery stripes that are widest in the female.
-The wingspan is 72-76mm and the flight period is from June to September in one generation.
-Host plant: Common Dog-violet, and Thistle.
+The underside of the forewing is orange-yellow, and the hindwing is greenish with silvery stripes that are widest in the female.
+The wingspan is 72-76mm, and the flight period is from June to September for one generation.
+Host plant: Common Dog-violet and Thistle.
 Dutch name: Keizersmantel.
 Frisian name: Keizersmantel.

 Flying period: